-Connect the wires according to the Wiring Checklist and press the switch, the LED lights.
-This is the same circuit as Experiment 11, One-Way Current.
+Connect the circuit and press the switch, the LED lights.
+This is the same circuit as Experiment 12, One-Way Current.
 This demonstrates how transistors can be substituted for diodes, and this will occur in practice sometimes for manufacturing reasons.